 I appreciate the volunteers that work hard in the background in the ham radio community.
 Volunteer Examiners, QSL bureau workers, Card Checkers, awards managers, QSL managers and many more.
 Thank you!

 Kenwood TS-590S with Carolina Windom 160 antenna.
 Active on all HF bands and 6 meters with the same rig and antenna.
-Excellent signal reports and performance by the Carolina Windom, especially on 40 meters but it works on all bands.
+Excellent signal reports and performance by the Carolina Windom.

 The receiver section of the TS-590S is great when the bands are crowded.
 It really allows me to pull in a weak signal with strong signals nearby.

 My Signalink quit so I connected my TS-590 and computer together directly using a USB cable.
-All seems to be working fine.
-Maybe one day I will eventually load the rig control software and operate the radio from the keyboard?
+Maybe one day I will eventually load the rig control software and operate the radio from the keyboard.

 First licensed in 1963 as WN4POP.

 Member ARRL, QCWA and the Society of Broadcast Engineers (SBE).
 FCC 1st Phone in 1971.
 Full time broadcast engineer for about 10 years followed by a 30 year career in civil service with the US Government.
-Recently retired as an Electronics Equipment Specialist (civilian) with the US Coast Guard.
+Retired in 2013 as an Electronics Equipment Specialist (civilian) with the US Coast Guard.
 Worked in avionics support with the Coast Guard search and rescue helicopters and airplanes.